 - Make sure your dog associates the water with good things.
 Play and treats must abruptly end the moment you shut off the water.
 Water ends, fun ends!
 Make it clear!

-Tips to Make Water Fun
+Tips to Make Bath Time Fun

 These tips will aid you in ensuring water becomes a fun and rewarding experience.
 Never force your dog to be bathed if he is not ready.
-Go slowly and gradually and you may end up with a pal that will likely be pleading you to open that water hose!
+Go slowly and gradually and you may end up with a pal that will likely be pleading with you to open that water hose!
 Many dogs have a blast trying to catch that water getting out of the hose!

 - Use a tear-less shampoo, all you need is a bad experience of burning shampoo in your dog's eyes to ruin all the progress you made!

 - Invest in non-slip mats.
-If you are using a bath tub, many dogs are scared of slippery surfaces.
+If you are using a bathtub, many dogs are scared of slippery surfaces.
 A non-slip mat may do wonders.

 - Start outdoors with a great game with a hose and then as your dog starts liking the water, gradually work your way inside.